Academic Integrity: The Young Harris College Honor Code

 - Full address for destination of transcript

 This completed form may be printed and mailed to the address given below.
 To facilitate transfer, currently enrolled students may receive free certified copies of their transcripts if requested for scholarships or applications to colleges.
-When a student is no longer enrolled in YHC, the official transcripts will cost $5.00 each.
+There will be a fee in place for students who are no longer enrolled at YHC.
 Requests for transcripts made via telephone or email cannot be honored.
 Credit cards are not accepted.
 Transcripts will not be released until all student accounts and fees have been paid.

 Send or deliver your written transcript requests to: